philhu22/tflite/04-TF Lite C++ on Raspberry Pi.md

    VERSION_CODENAME=bullseye
    ```

-* EEPROM version
+* Update the EEPROM version if needed.
 See [Q-engineering's note](https://qengineering.eu/install-opencv-4.5-on-raspberry-pi-4.html) for more details.

    ```bash
    # to get the current status